Is your side business having a tough time getting off the ground?

 A few niches that are really good at this are weight loss and marketing.
 It seems like there’s a new weight loss program or marketing course coming out every day but the truth is these markets are full of hungry prospects looking to buy.

 Whereas someone looking to create a digital course on Australian sheep herding may not do so well.
-I’m not saying you have to get into the weight loss or marketing business but by getting into a business that is already in demand it will save you a ton of time since their are already people looking to buy.
+I’m not saying you have to get into the weight loss or marketing business but getting into a business that is already in demand it will save you a ton of time since there are already people looking to buy.

 How to Fix this Issue: Whatever you’re side business is look for other people who are actively selling a product or service similar to yours.
 If you can’t find anyone selling what you have then it’s probably a clear sign that nobody wants it.

 Q4: What Are You Doing to Find New Buyers?

 One thing I often hear from people is that they need to look into new ways of finding people to buy their products or services.

 This is where people often get caught up in the idea that all they have to do is run a few Facebook ads and that will solve all their problems.

 Finding the right buyers starts with you.
 Think about this, When someone comes to your website what are you doing to attract them down the path of buying from you?